English | Español

 5. What if personal safety skills would not have helped?

-6. Doesn’t telling women that they might have done things differently make it sound as if what happened was their fault?
+6. Doesn't telling people that they might have done things differently make it sound as if what happened was their fault?

 Most of us can look back to times when we wish we had known how to do things differently.
-We try to keep women from blaming themselves by being very clear and saying at the beginning, “If someone tries to control you through saying cruel things, making threats or acting dangerously towards you, it is NOT YOUR FAULT.
+We try to keep anyone who has been victimized by violence or abuse from blaming themselves by being very clear and saying at the beginning of a workshop, “If someone tries to control you through saying cruel things, making threats, or acting dangerously towards you, it is NOT YOUR FAULT.
 An abusive partner’s destructive behavior is not your responsibility.
 However, you can learn how to manage most problem situations in ways that will make things safer for you rather than more dangerous.”

 7. Could personal safety skills help someone not to be abusive?

-8. What role does alcohol and drug abuse play in domestic violence?
+8. What role does substance abuse play in domestic and intimate partner violence?

 Substance abuse leads to loss of control, and any loss of control is likely to escalate a potentially violent situation.
-Both partners in a violent relationship are more likely to lose their tempers or to panic if they are drunk or high.
-Many people in treatment for alcohol or drug recovery are also survivors or perpetrators of violence and abuse – and sometimes have been in both roles.
+Partners in a violent relationship are more likely to lose their tempers or to panic if they are drunk or high.
+Many people in treatment for substance use disorder are also survivors or perpetrators of violence and abuse – and sometimes have been in both roles.

 What Are the Important Personal Safety Skills? – and What About Fighting Back?

-The most important personal safety skills that we want students to practice include:
+The most important personal safety skills we want students to practice include:

 - Assessing the person’s behavior and being aware of potential danger signs